 In lieu of flowers, donations can be made to Salvation Army or Meals on Wheels of the Monterey Peninsula.

-To send flowers to Gernot's family, please visit our floral section.
+To send flowers to the family or plant a tree in memory of Gernot Johann Leitzinger, please visit our floral store.